Discover the signs your comfort zone is your unhealthy twilight zone and what you should do about it. Listen to Rod Serling’s warning.

 “It’s a lack of clarity that creates chaos and frustration.
 Those emotions are poison to any living goal.” ―

 Life without goals is the mantra of the comfort zone.
 If you have no plans and you’ll never fail, this is perhaps the most insidious trap of all.
-Objectives help us avoid many other twilight zone traps, and it’s probably the easiest one to one which to make headway.
+Objectives help us avoid many other twilight zone traps, and it’s probably the easiest one to make headway.

 The Antidote for Lack of Goals